 5. Data

 Though given bad press in the last decade thanks to companies such as Facebook and Cambridge Analytica, the data sector has become a burgeoning business.
 Businesses with an online presence have so much user data that it can be hard to figure out what to do with all of it.
-Particularly, writers might write documents based on sorting through all of that data and how to properly implement it.
+Particularly, IT writers might write documents based on sorting through all of that data and how to properly implement it.

 6. Cloud Computing